opensearch-project/project-website/_posts/2024-12-26-Reducing-false-positives-through-algorithmic-improvements.md

 ## Precision and recall

-Before we present results, let's define two key concepts in machine learning evaluation:
+Before we present the results, let's define two key concepts in machine learning evaluation:

 - **Precision**: The proportion of detected anomalies that are correct: of all the anomalies the algorithm detected, how many were true anomalies?
 High precision means few mistaken identifications.
-For example, if the algorithm detects 10 anomalies and 8 are actually anomalies, then the precision is 8 / 10 = 0.8, or 80%.
+For example, if the algorithm detects 10 anomalies and 8 are actually anomalies, then the precision is $$8 / 10 = 0.8$$, or 80%.
 - **Recall**: The proportion of true anomalies that are detected: of all true anomalies, how many did the algorithm detect?
 High recall means few missed anomalies.
-For example, if there are 10 true anomalies and the algorithm detects 8 of them, then the recall is 8 / 10 = 0.8, or 80%.
+For example, if there are 10 true anomalies and the algorithm detects 8 of them, then the recall is $$8 / 10 = 0.8$$, or 80%.

 ### Results